2013 NASCAR K&N Pro Series East

 Dylan Kwasniewski, the 2013 K&N Pro Series East champion.

 Brett Moffitt finished second behind Kwasniewski in the championship by 33 points.

 Daniel Suárez finished third in the championship.

 The 2013 NASCAR K&N Pro Series East was the 27th season of the K&N Pro Series East.
 It began with the DRIVE4COPD 125 at Bristol Motor Speedway on March 17, and ended with the Road Atlanta 115 at Road Atlanta on October 18.
-Kyle Larson entered the season as the defending Drivers' Champion.
+Kyle Larson entered the season as the defending Drivers' Champion, but did not return the series as he moved to the NASCAR Nationwide Series full-time for Turner Scott Motorsports.

-Dylan Kwasniewski won the championship after collecting five race wins during the season, along with 8 top fives and 10 top tens.
+Dylan Kwasniewski won the championship after collecting five race wins during the season, along with eight top-fives and ten top-tens finishes.
 Kwasniewski finished 33 points ahead of his closest rival in the points standings, Brett Moffitt.
-Moffitt finished with 5 top fives and 10 top tens, but failed to win a race.
+Moffitt finished with five top-fives and ten top-ten finishes, but failed to win a race.
 Third place in the championship went to Daniel Suárez, who took one victory on the season.
 Cole Custer and Ben Kennedy collected two victories, while Brandon Gdovic, Ryan Gifford, Michael Self, and Austin Hill each collected a victory.